July 25, 2021

 Discussing the project.
 From left, Craig Estherby, Trant Site SHE Advisor; Ronald Theodore, Trant Engineering Site Manager; Mick Satell, Trant Engineering Site Foreman; John Mailer, MASHCo Deputy Project Manager, and the Lord and Lady Mayoress of Manchester.

-A similar amount was raised in the previous three months for The Children’s Adventure Farm Trust in Altringham, which provides free programmes for terminally ill, disabled and disadvantaged children from all over the North West.
+A similar amount was raised in the previous three months for The Children’s Adventure Farm Trust in Altrincham, which provides free programmes for terminally ill, disabled and disadvantaged children from all over the North West.

 Covering last August to October, £3,390 went to the Special Olympics Great Britain, a charity which helps youngsters in Greater Manchester with learning disabilities.